Kuznetsov-class aircraft carrier: Armament

 The Kuznetsov-class ships were originally designed as aircraft cruisers.
 Kuznetsov carried twelve launchers for P-700 Granit (SS-N-19 Shipwreck) anti-ship surface-to-surface missiles, which also form the main armament of the s.
 The Granits were stored in 12 vertical launchers located beneath the ship's front deck, just before the inclined ski-jump.
 The top deck hatches of these launchers open to fire the missiles; however, when open they prevent the simultaneous launch of aircraft.
 Kuznetsov's heavy surface armament differs from that of other countries' aircraft carriers, which carry only defensive armament and rely on their aircraft for strike power.

 For long-range air defense, Kuznetsov carries 24 vertical Tor missile system (SA-N-9 Gauntlet) surface-to-air missile launchers, with 192 missiles.
-For close-range air defense, the ship carries eight Kashtan close-in weapon system (CIWS) mounts.
+For close-range air defense, the ship carries eight Kashtan (CIWS) mounts.
 Each mount has two launchers for 9M311 SAMs, twin GSh-30 30 mm rotary cannons, and a radar/optronic director.
 The ship also carries six AK-630 30 mm rotary cannons in single mounts.
-For defense against underwater attack, the ship carries the UDAV-1 ASW rocket launcher.
+For defense against underwater attack, the ship carries the Udav-1 ASW rocket launcher.

 The Russian Navy reportedly removed the Granit missile tubes in the late 2000s to make room for a larger hangar bay, but it was never clear that the tubes were ever actually removed.
 During a major overhaul set to begin in September 2017, the P-700 tubes were to be replaced with new vertical launch tubes capable of housing newer Kalibr and P-800 Oniks cruise missiles.
 Air defense upgrades would include replacement of the Kashtan CIWS with the Pantsir-M and the 3K95 Kinzhal/Tor system with the Poliment-Redut system.